binder-app/server/README.md

 Route: `GET /api/suggestions`

 Note: Returns a list of suggested profiles you may like or dislike.
+The suggestions route does not return phone numbers for privacy reasons.
+The suggestions route also does not return your own profile, or any profiles that you have already placed a Like or Dislike for.

 Request:
 ```javascript